Man dead after entering airplane engine at Salt Lake City International Airport

 Police and airport employees started searching for the man and found that he had accessed the airport’s ramp area from the emergency exit.

-Authorities worked to get the man out of the engine, and Salt Lake City Fire personnel performed life-saving efforts, but the man died on scene.
+Authorities worked to get the man out of the engine.
+Salt Lake City Fire personnel performed life-saving efforts, but the man died on scene.

 The man’s identity is not being released at this time.